UWB-ACM/Hackathon-Docs/build-a-website/nginx-certbot.md

----
-title: Configure Nginx and TLS Certifications on Your Server
-layout: topic
-categories: guide
----

 Now that you have a domain and a server, you need to configure the server to serve content to your domain.